dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 that puts text on the browser page and registers an *event handler*, a function that responds to user-generated events like a mouse click.
-It uses APIs define in the `dart:html` library.
+It uses APIs defined in the `dart:html` library.

-We are going to ignore the code for this application for now.
+You will revisit this example in Target 3, where you learn more about mouse clicks, and page elements.
+So keep the application.

 In the next target,
 you will build a mini app from scratch, creating the Dart source, the HTML source,